The Africa Centre of Excellence for Sustainable Cooling and Cold chain (ACES)

+The mission of ACES is to develop and accelerate uptake of sustainable cold chain solutions in the agriculture and health sectors.
 ACES will economically empower farmers, increase export revenues, enhance job creations in rural areas, mitigate climate and environment impacts, and foster low-carbon development.
 Food cold chains integrated with other cold-dependent services such as vaccines will be demonstrated in showcase “Living Laboratories” in Rwanda and throughout Africa in the coming years.

 The Centre has been officially launched and is hosted by the University of Rwanda (UR) at Rubirizi campus, Kigali.
 It will connect local and international experts, investors, private companies, farmers’ organisations, and energy and logistics providers.
 Living Labs will be deployed in strategic locations in rural areas and will conduct research and offer technical assistance, demonstrations and knowledge transfer to the farmers and rural communities.

-ACES is designed in three phases.
+ACES is executed in four phases: